Tuesday, November 14, 2017

 41. Dead on Time

-Here's yet another aggressive Brian May gem showing up on Jazz and featuring a real thunderstorm recorded by the band, humorously credited to "God" on the liner notes.
-May has admitted to being far more fond of "Dead on Time" than Jazz' hit "Fat Bottomed Girls" that he likewise authored, but apparently in the Queen camp he was alone in this and the song never got performed live, though it was thrown a bone as a b-side to "Mustapha".
+Here is yet another aggressive Brian May gem showing up on Jazz and featuring a real thunderstorm recorded by the band, humorously credited to "God" on the liner notes.
+May has admitted to being more fond of "Dead on Time" than Jazz' hit "Fat Bottomed Girls" that he likewise authored, but he was apparently alone in this in the Queen camp.
+The song never got performed live, though it was thrown a bone as a b-side to "Mustapha".
 As you can see, I agree with May.